 Each of the five topics is quite broad, but the assignments will focus our attention and provide a common foundation for our discussions and inquiries.
 Accordingly, there is no expectation that students will have engaged in any prior study of these topics.
 Students will, however, be expected to actively participate and contribute, and should appreciate that our inquiries will undoubtedly invite consideration of sensitive and controversial questions (which we will, of course, address with civility and respect).

 Given the rapidly changing political and legal landscape, I reserve the right to substitute or reconfigure the topics as need be.

 Dates, Times, and Expected Locations:

-Classes will take place at the instructor’s home in Westwood, at the following dates and times:
+Classes will take place at the instructor’s home, at the following dates and times: